Reading time 2 Minutes

 I think this to myself surprisingly often when it comes to providers and manufacturers of medical aids.

-I have the greatest understanding for the fact that the high costs for such products and services are not entirely out of thin air.
-The approval procedures are complex, the development expensive, the employees want to be paid.
-Despite a high liability risk, which is presumably not exactly easy to insure - after all, it is necessary to insure the possible death of a patient if, for example, the ventilator has a defect - the company has to be profitable at the end of the day, or at least at the end of the year.
+I fully understand that the high costs for such products and services are not entirely out of the blue.
+The authorisation procedures are complex, development is expensive and employees want to be paid.
+Despite a high liability risk, which is probably not exactly without insurance either - after all, you have to insure the possible death of a patient if, for example, the ventilator machine has a defect - the company has to be profitable at the end of the day, or at least at the end of the year.

 BUT...